Desarrollo-CeSPI/mo_server_reverse_proxy_cache/README.md

   hostname will be used to match the request, but the hostname of the requirement will be overwriten to use the first value in the array.

+Take a look at the sample files to see examples of use.

 ## Attributes

 Both recipes (default and from_databag) will read attributes, the main difference is that the second one